wisniewskikr/chrisblog-it-java-springboot/others/security/api/java-springboot-security-api-withoauth2-basic-oauth2/README.md

 -----------

 ##### Goal
-The goal of this project is to present how to implement **JSON Authentication** and **OAuth2 Authorization** in **Java** application type **API** with usage **Spring Boot** framework.
+The goal of this project is to present how to implement **Basic Authentication** and **OAuth2 Authorization** in **Java** application type **API** with usage **Spring Boot** framework.
 This application uses **Spring Security** dependencies.
-Authentication credentials are sent as JSON and proceeded in Filter. **JWT Token** is returned as result of valid authentication.
+Authentication credentials are sent in header as "Authorization" type "Basic" and proceeded in Filter. **JWT Token** is returned as result of valid authentication.
 Using this JWT Token user can access secured resource.
 Authorization is done by Spring Security.

 ##### Flow
 The following flow takes place in this project:
 1. User uses any Client API (for instance Postman) for sending GET request to Server for Token.
-Username and Password are sent in request body as JSON;
+Username and Password are sent as Authorization Basic;
 1. Server sends back response with Token if credentials are valid;
 1. User uses any Client API (for instance Postman) for sending GET request to Server for secured resource.
 JWT Token is sent as Authorization Token Bearer;
 1. Server sends back response with secured resource if JWT Token is valid.